uchicago-cs/chiwebsite/chisubmit/index.rst

 chisubmit is currently only being used internally at the University of Chicago's Department of Computer Science, and our instructions are mainly intended for our students.
-We do not currently have instructions on how to set up a chisubmit server from scratch but, if you want to run chisubmit at your scool, you can check out the `chisubmit GitHub repo <http://github.com/uchicago-cs/chisubmit/>`_ at your own peril.
+We do not currently have instructions on how to set up a chisubmit server from scratch but, if you want to run chisubmit at your school, you can check out the `chisubmit GitHub repo <http://github.com/uchicago-cs/chisubmit/>`_ at your own peril.

 .. toctree::